Lee Valley White Water Centre, Herts

 Ground Source Review: Lee Valley White Water Centre

-Lee Valley White Water Centre, set in the picturesque 1,000 acre River Lee Country Park, part of the 26 mile long Lee Valley Regional Park, provides a much needed white water site for canoeists, kayakers and rafters alike.
+Lee Valley White Water Centre, set in the picturesque 1,000-acre River Lee Country Park and part of the 26-mile long Lee Valley Regional Park, provides a much needed white water site for canoeists, kayakers and rafters alike.

 - The return temperature to the heat pump is generally higher, which in turn increases the coefficient of performance of the heat pumps.